Why The First 5 Years of Child Development Are So Important

 While brain development during the first five years is so important, most children are already eager to learn!
 While formal education will begin soon enough, the primary way that babies, toddlers, and young children learn is through play.
 At home, caregivers can encourage this by helping their children make sense of the world around them.
 First 5 California, an organization who has a mission to promote, support, and optimize early childhood development, has partnered with Vroom to provide parents with over 1,000 fun and free tips and activities to help add learning to mealtime, bathtime, bedtime, or playtime!

-One of the primary things that First 5 emphasizes is that “Brains are built over time, but the primary foundations are constructed very early in life.
-While many factors influence brain development, [a parent’s] early interactions have the most impact – and they include talking, reading, and singing.”
+One of the primary things that First 5 emphasizes for these child development stages is that “Brains are built over time, but the primary foundations are constructed very early in life.
+While many factors influence brain development, [a parent’s] early intervention and interactions have the most impact – and they include talking, reading, and singing.”
 Overall, it is the simple, everyday moments that will help your children develop cognitively.
 Talking with your child, reading to your toddler, and singing to your newborn baby will help to build their brain in tremendous ways, and reap lifelong benefits.

 Here at Children’s Bureau, we cannot emphasize enough how grateful we are for parents and other caregivers, who selflessly and intentionally spend the time to ensure that their children grow up to be safe, healthy, and nurtured.
 Children truly are the future of our world, and healthy childhood development within the first five years is crucial.